 PHP ob_gzhandler() Function: Everything You Need to Know

-As a PHP developer, you may need to compress your output to reduce bandwidth usage and improve the speed of your website.
-The ob_gzhandler() function is a built-in function in PHP that allows you to compress your output using the gzip compression algorithm.
-In this article, we will take an in-depth look at the ob_gzhandler() function and its usage.
+As a PHP developer, you may need to compress your output to reduce bandwidth usage and improve website speed.
+The ob_gzhandler() function is a built-in PHP function that compresses output using the gzip algorithm.
+This article covers its syntax, usage, and important considerations.

 What is the ob_gzhandler() Function?